|Henry Rider Haggard was born at Bradenham, Norfolk, the eighth of ten children, to Sir William Meybohm Rider

 stories, some of which I remember to this day."

-Haggard was elected lieutenant and adjutant of a mounted Pretoria volunteer force that was ordered to join
+Haggard was elected lieutenant and adjutant of the Pretoria Horse which had been ordered to join Weatherly's

-Weatherly's Border Horse and move into Zululand but that order was countermanded since it was felt that the with
+Border Horse and move into Zululand but that order was countermanded since it was felt that the with the absence

-the absence of British regulars at the front the local Boers might rise up.
-As it was Weatherly's troop was all but
+of British regulars at the front the local Boers might rise up.
+As it was Weatherly's troop was all but destroyed at

-On learning of the death of Louis Napoleon, the Prince Imperial of France on 1 June, 1879 hew rote his father with
+On learning of the death of Louis Napoleon, the Prince Imperial of France on 1 June, 1879 hew rote his father and

-a less than charitable of the Prince's companions who fled the scene: "I hope those cowardly fellows with him will
+was less than charitable of the Prince's companions who fled the scene: "I hope those cowardly fellows with him

 Remembering the same event some 30 years later his view had mellowed a bit: "One of the last things that